adaniabutto/adaniabutto/README.md

 ### Hi there! 👋 I'm Adani :)

-I’m a Cognitive Science researcher and Ph.D. candidate at Stanford University, where I’m advised by the wonderful [Prof. Hyo Gweon](http://sll.stanford.edu/)!
-I'm broadly interested in how our minds 💭 and brains 🧠 learn and develop starting in childhood!
+I’m a researcher and Ph.D. candidate at Stanford, advised by the wonderful [Prof. Hyo Gweon](http://sll.stanford.edu/)!
+I'm broadly interested in how our minds 💭 and brains 🧠 learn and develop from early childhood onward!

 learn more @ [stanford.edu/~aabutto](https://www.adaniabutto.com/)